 There was a mostly unused mic stand right in front of me I wish I could have moved, because some of these shots would have been brilliant… Check out the photo gallery of The Dodos.
 A side note for anyone who might be interested, I took these photos at 4000 ISO with the Nikon D300.
 Yes, 4000.

-Thee Emergency, Capitol Hill Block Party 2008
+Comments Off on The Dodos, Capitol Hill Block Party 2008

 On arrival at the Capitol Hill Block Party Friday night I quickly realized it was going to be quite a bit bigger than I expected.
 The block was packed tight and it was difficult to move around.
 I didn’t have it in me to try to fight the crowd for good photo vantage and I only had a 17-55… Ultimately, I headed over to Neumo’s where I caught Thee Emergency performing an inspired set of retro, soulful garage rock from a decent position stage right.
 Check out the photo gallery of Thee Emergency at Neumo’s.